Explore library resources to help with learning and improving your te reo Māori.

 - Māori stories aimed at beginner readers

 - Te Reo Māori books by Māori authors (for ages 10-13)

 - Favourite picture books in Te Reo Māori from 2012

-- Te Reo Māori - fiction and non fiction
+- Te Reo Māori reading for adults - fiction and non fiction

 - Pikihuia Awards for Māori writers